 Pregnancies with twins, triplets or more are more likely to end early.

-Pre-eclampsia (high blood pressure in the mum) occurs in about 10 to 15% of first-time pregnancies, and is responsible for at least 15% of all premature births.
+Pre-eclampsia occurs in about 4% of first-time pregnancies, and can be responsible for premature births.

 Stressful events can start labour early.
 However there is no evidence that the normal stresses of day-to-day living can bring on premature birth.